Assignment of endogenous retrovirus integration sites using a mixture model: Discussion

 \section{Discussion}

-The goal of our research was to determine which individuals share a genomic feature, in this case a newly described endogenous retrovirus.
-Genomic structural variants such as endogenous retroviruses are identified by the position they occupy in the genome.
-The data used to determine the presence of a variant are often based on the number of reads assigned to the variant.
+The goal of our research was to determine which individuals share a genomic feature, in this case a newly described endogenous retrovirus, at a particular site in the genome.
+The data used to determine the presence of a polymorphic genome feature are often based on the number of reads assigned to it.
 Read count data are heavily skewed toward small numbers, creating uncertainty in the presence/absence status of any particular element.
-Our article demonstrates the utility of using a mixture model to assign a probability that a virus is present in a given animal.
-Because these viruses are inherited like any host gene, animals that share more viruses are more closely related.
+Our article demonstrates the utility of using a mixture model to assign a probability that an insertion site is present in a given individual.
+Because these retroviruses are inherited like any host gene, animals that share more insertion sites are more closely related.
 Our results show that animals from Wyoming can be distinguished from those from the adjacent state of Montana based on the profile of shared virus integration sites.
 This is a surprising finding because mule deer are migratory animals and can move between these two geographic locations.
 In fact, based on these analyses, the Montana mule deer appear more closely related to those in Oregon.
-Studies using traditional approaches report that mule deer have little population structure throughout this region \citep{latch2014}.
+Studies using traditional approaches report that mule deer have little population structure throughout this region \citep{latch2014,Powell2013,Cullingham2011}.

-While we demonstrate the utility of using a mixture model for read count data for an endogenous retrovirus, our methodology is applicable to any data aimed to determine the presence or absence of a polymorphic element---for instance, a different class of mobile element such as a long interspersed nuclear element, or LINE---at a specified position in the genome \citep{akagi2008, evrony2012, burns2012, richardson2014}.
-These would be present at different frequencies, unlike genomic elements, which would affect the read count distribution.
+While we demonstrate the utility of using a mixture model for read count data for an endogenous retrovirus, our methodology is applicable to any data meant to determine the presence or absence of any polymorphic element---for instance, a different class of mobile element such as a long interspersed nuclear element, or LINE \citep{akagi2008, evrony2012, burns2012, richardson2014}.
+Indeed, these methods could apply beyond the biological realm to other situations in which data subjected to multiple sources of variability include a large number of ``zeros'' that may not always be recorded as zeros as in the present application; the vast literature on zero-inflated models indicates that such applications could be myriad.